r4victor/tenthousandmeters/content/blog/python_bts_02.md

 We understood what the responsibilities of the CPython compiler are, but before looking at how it is implemented, let's figure out why we call it a compiler in the first place?

 A compiler, in its general sense, is a program that translates a program in one language into an equivalent program in another language.
 There are many types of compilers, but most of the times by a compiler we mean a static compiler, which translates a program in a high-level language to a machine code.
-Does CPython have something in common with this type of a compiler?
+Does the CPython compiler have something in common with this type of a compiler?
 To answer this question, let's take a look at the traditional three-stage design of a static compiler.

 <img src="{static}/blog/python_bts_02/diagram1.png" alt="diagram1" style="zoom:50%; display: block; margin: 0 auto;" />

 The frontend of a compiler transforms a source code into some intermediate representation (IR).
 The optimizer then takes an IR, optimizes it and passes an optimized IR to the backend that generates machine code.
-If we choose an IR that is not specific to any source language and any target machine, then we get a key benefit of the three-stage design – for a compiler to support a new source language only an additional frontend is needed and to support a new target machine only an additional backend is needed.
+If we choose an IR that is not specific to any source language and any target machine, then we get a key benefit of the three-stage design: for a compiler to support a new source language only an additional frontend is needed and to support a new target machine only an additional backend is needed.

 The LLVM toolchain is a great example of a success of this model.
 There are frontends for C, Rust, Swift and many other programming languages that rely on LLVM to provide more complicated parts of the compiler.
 LLVM's creator, Chris Lattner, gives a good [overview of its architecture](http://aosabook.org/en/llvm.html).